-I’d mentioned to a friend that I was keen to do some more hikes in the area he suggested the Corang Peek hike and said we could continue on and camp in some caves for the night… every part of that sounded perfect so a few weeks later for of us packed up one Friday night and set off early on Saturday morning.
+I’d mentioned to a friend that I was keen to do some more hikes in the area, he suggested the Corang Peak hike in the Budawang National Park and said we could continue on and camp in some caves for the night — every part of that sounded perfect so a few weeks later 4 of us packed up one Friday night and set off early on Saturday morning.

-After climbing up and over Corang Peak we stopped at the arch for a rest and some lunch before descending down to Canwoie brook and enjoying the last 2 km of the walk to the cliff line ahead where we would camp for the night.
+After climbing up and over Corang Peak we stopped at the arch for a rest and some lunch before descending down to Canowie brook and enjoyed the last 2km of the walk to the cliff line ahead where we would camp for the night.

 Somewhat surprisingly, we all had a very good night’s sleep and we woke to the sounds of Currawongs in the trees and the entire area shrouded in fog.
 I couldn’t help myself and went down into the valley to get amongst it, nature changes when its foggy, everything is quieter and so peaceful.

-As we were finishing breakfast and packing up the fog lifted and we set off back along the trail we came in on but as we reached Canwoie brook again we headed north and followed it upstream to the junction of the Corang river as an ‘alternate route’ back to the car.
+As we were finishing breakfast and packing up, the fog lifted and we set off back along the trail we came in on but as we reached Canowie brook again we headed north and followed it upstream to the junction of the Corang river as an ‘alternate route’ back to the car.

 The remainder of the afternoon was spent on an easy to navigate trail back to the camp ground and the car, with the sun slowly setting it was the perfect end to an overnight trip with good friends.